phillm4/ISS_uNLC/README.md

 ```

 ### Next Steps
-This concludes the installation and use instructions for uNLC for instrument segmentation.
-Several changes to the algorithm are planned for the future and it is intended to use the generated results to train a Fully Convolutional Network to perform instrument shaft segmentation.
+This concludes the installation and use instructions for uNLC.
+Several changes to the algorithm are planned for the future.
+It is intended to use the generated results to train a Fully Convolutional Network to perform instrument shaft segmentation.
 Additional scripts including a pytorch example and a slic superpixel demo can be found in the *additional\_tools* directory.